flaviojosefo/Steam-Database/README.md

 - Added TLS support (needs certificate and private key).
 - Added session storing on MongoDB.
 - Added user storing on MongoDB.
+- Added games storing on MongoDB.
+- Added user libraries storing on MongoDB (can be edited from the website).